mthom26/portfolio-v3/src/pages/blogPosts/react-animated-card-modal-part-1/react-animated-card-modal-part-1.md

 export default CardModal;
 ```
-The `unmount()` function creates a new animation that is the reverse of the mounting animation and adds an `onfinish()` handler ([MDN Docs](https://developer.mozilla.org/en-US/docs/Web/API/Animation/onfinish)) to it.
+The `unmount()` function creates a new animation that is the reverse of the mounting animation and adds an `onfinish()` handler ([MDN onfinish Docs](https://developer.mozilla.org/en-US/docs/Web/API/Animation/onfinish)) to it.
 When the animation ends this handler calls the unmountAction prop which will toggle the maximised state in the parent Card Component to false and unmount the CardModal.
 (The unmountAction needs to be passed down from the Card component as shown below):
 ```jsx
 // src/components/Card.js
 import React, { Component, Fragment } from 'react';